Saša Zdjelar

-Saša Zdjelar (Саша Здјелар; born 20 March 1995) is a Serbian professional footballer who plays for Russian club CSKA Moscow as a midfielder.
+Saša Zdjelar (Саша Здјелар; born 20 March 1995) is a Serbian professional footballer.
+His primary position is defensive midfielder and he also plays centre-back.

 Club career

 Zdjelar made his senior debut for OFK Beograd in a 3–0 home league win over Novi Pazar on 3 December 2011, aged 16.
 He was later sold to Greek champions Olympiacos in 2013, but remained at his parent club for the next two years.
 In total, Zdjelar recorded 67 competitive appearances with the Romantičari.

 In the summer of 2015, Zdjelar eventually moved to Greece and joined Olympiacos.
 He made his debut for the club on 28 October 2015, playing the full 90 minutes in a 2–2 Greek Cup draw versus Platanias.
 On 13 January 2016, Zdjelar scored his first ever senior goal for Olympiacos in a 6–0 Greek Cup win over Chania.

 On 13 January 2017, Zdjelar was loaned to Spanish Segunda División side RCD Mallorca until the end of the season.